 For demolition contracts, these estimates are based on the time and remaining costs required to complete the project, relative to total estimated project costs and project revenues agreed to with the customer.
 However, these estimates are necessarily subject to variances based upon actual circumstances.
 Because of these factors, as well as factors affecting the time required to complete each job, backlog is not always indicative of future revenues or profitability.
 In addition, a significant amount of the Company's dredging backlog relates to federal government contracts, which can be canceled at any time without penalty, subject to the Company's right, in some cases, to recover the Company's actual committed costs and profit on work performed up to the date of cancellation.
 The Company's backlog may fluctuate significantly from quarter to quarter based upon the type and size of the projects the Company is awarded from the bid market.
-A quarterly increase or decrease of the Company's backlog does not necessarily result in an improvement or a deterioration of the Company's backlog and other related information are addressed in more detail in Item 7.
+A quarterly increase or decrease of the Company's backlog does not necessarily result in an improvement or a deterioration of the Company's business.
+The Company's backlog includes only those projects for which the Company has obtained a signed contract with the customer.
+The components of the Company's backlog and other related information are addressed in more detail in Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Bidding Activity and Backlog."